Hapo Balda Baldix folding camera

 I realise that Panasonic aren't considered a major player when it comes to the very best in cameras, but they do seem to have the edge when it comes to ramming high quality, and a mass of features, into a small, light package.

 Panasonic Lumix DMC-FZ1000

 I was getting a little disappointed with the occasional lack of sharpness of the Panasonic lens on the G5.
 I was also keen to get a camera that performed better at lower light levels, and ideally with more heft in the zoom department.
-After a lot of research into the just-released models, and toying with the idea of defecting to Sony, I realised that, although the FZ1000 was now a model two-and-a-half years old, and a fixed-lens camera, it ticked all the boxes.
+After a lot of research into the just-released models, and toying with the idea of defecting to Sony, I realised that, although the FZ1000 was now a model two-and-a-half years old, and with a single, fixed lens, it ticked all the boxes.

 And it didn’t disappoint.
 Although it broke my weight restriction – it’s virtually the size and weight of a full DSLR – it was worth it: it’s still just comfortable enough to carry all day on a hike.
 The Leica lens is a delight, and the 25-400 reach of the zoom adds another element to what I could do with a camera.
-It’s fast, in every sense, and the viewfinder is scary-sharp.
-And, more to the point, so are the pictures that it takes.
+It’s fast, in every sense, and the viewfinder is sharp - as are the pictures that it's capable of taking.